brandonbaeder/ActuatorTouchScreenControl/README.md

 NOTE: This project is not yet completed.
-Upon completion, a video link will be included to the final assembly being tested at the beginning of README
+Upon completion, a video link will be included at the beginning of README to the final assembly being tested.